georgehara/Arca/README.md

 To improve performance, derive the classes (to register and configure) from the `IProcessable` interface.
 This works because checking if a class implements an interface is much faster (50 times) than calling `Type.GetCustomAttributes` for each class.
 By default, the manager ignores this interface.

 In the vast majority of cases, the performance is fine without the `IProcessable` interface.
 An approximate performance can be viewed by executing the (release build of the) tests from the `ProcessingPerformanceTests` class.
 When processing about 350 assemblies loaded into a process, with a total of about 10'000 types, with 31 registered and configured classes, the total execution time (for assembly loading, registration and configuration) is about 100 ms when using the `IProcessable` interface, and about 200 ms when not using it.

+To further improve performance:
+* Do not pass a logger to the manager options.
+* Group all classes to process in a single assembly, or as few assemblies as possible, because assembly loading takes most time from the processing.
+This will have the most significant effect on performance.

 ## SCOPES